LIF Salons 2026: NYC, LDN, D.C.

 In association with:

 Autonomous, agent-based systems are moving AI beyond task support to actively shape legal workflows and decisions.
-This panel examines the current state of AI, and explores the potential of agentic AI to transform legal work and add value across law firms and legal departments while balancing ethical and regulatory obligations.
+This panel examines the current state of AI and explores the potential of agentic AI to transform legal work and add value across law firms and legal departments—while balancing ethical, regulatory, cybersecurity, and data privacy obligations.

 • Current applications: Where AI adoption stands today, what’s working, and the limitations of today’s assistive tools